Anniepoo/enron/README.md

     (again):
     true.

-If you now try to run a command in  SWISH, it will prompt for a user and password.
+If you now try to run a command in Prototype, it will prompt for a user and password.
 After authentication you can run any Prolog predicate.

 **NOTE** Authentication uses HTTP _digest   authentication_  by default.